This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Rapid technological advances are transforming how organisations operate, from day‑to‑day processes to strategic decision‑making.
 At the same time, a developing web of digital regulation is reshaping what is possible, adding complexity and directly influencing how technologies can be deployed in practice.
 Against this backdrop, boards must navigate a landscape where innovation, regulation and risk are tightly intertwined.

-Our global team examines three key aspects of the technological revolution impacting boards and GCs in 2026.
+Our global team examines five aspects of the technological revolution impacting boards and GCs in 2026.

 01| Agentic AI: Amplifying capability without compromising control